D.I.C.E. Award for Outstanding Achievement in Game Design

 The D.I.C.E.
 Award for Outstanding Achievement in Game Design is an award presented annually by the Academy of Interactive Arts & Sciences during the D.I.C.E.
 Awards.
 This award is "presented to the title that most effectively combines interactive and non-interactive elements to create a cohesive gameplay experience.
 Outstanding design is exemplified by balanced system design, cohesive mechanics that relate to overall aesthetic direction, level layout, challenge flow, progression elements, interface design, and social game mechanics.
 This award recognizes the Lead Designer or Design Director in architecting all elements into a unified design".
 Creative/technical Academy members with expertise as a game designer or producer are qualified to vote for this award.

-The award's most recent winner is Astro Bot, developed by Team Asobi and published by Sony Interactive Entertainment.
+The award's most recent winner is Blue Prince, developed by Dogubomb and published by Raw Fury.

 History

 It was originally presented as Outstanding Achievement in Interactive Design; it was later renamed Outstanding Achievement in Game Design at the 3rd Annual Interactive Achievement Awards.
 A separate award category was offered at the 2010 awards ceremony for Outstanding Achievement in Portable Game Design, presented to the title that makes "the most compelling contribution to the unique opportunities and challenges of portable, mobile and networked game play".
 This award would not be presented at the ceremonies between 2011 and 2014; however, the category would be offered again in 2015, and had been offered every year since.